What does EDI Stand For?

 • Reliability – you can have confidence that data is reaching its destination

-Automated EDI Process - Commport Communications
+What does EDI Stand For? - Commport Communications

 Information moves directly from one internal system in one organization to a internal system in another.

-EDI standards define the location and order of information in a specific document format
+EDI standards define the location and order of information in a specific document format.

 • Standards eliminate company-to-company fluctuations, allowing each business partner's computer system to speak the same language.